The Flashes

 Most of The Flashes is a river valley mire with purple moor-grass, cross-leaved heath, common cottongrass, heather, rushes and sphagnum mosses.
 Part of the site is covered with peat.

 There is access from Sandy Lane.

+A forest fire which broke out on The Flashes on 5 May 1995 burned 3 mi2 of land and trees over the course of six hours and destroyed a Surrey Fire Brigade fire engine worth £140,000.
+Twelve fire engines and over 80 firefighters from Surrey and two neighbouring counties, as well as a group of nearby campers, helped bring the fire under control by eleven o'clock in the evening.